 Sec.
 1-45.
 Collector responsibilities.

 (a) By January 1, 2019, and by January 1 of each year thereafter for that program year, beginning with program year 2019, a person acting as a collector under a manufacturer e-waste program shall register with the Agency by completing and submitting to the Agency the registration form prescribed by the Agency.
-The registration form prescribed by the Agency must include, without limitation, the address of each location at which the collector accepts residential CEDs.
+The registration form prescribed by the Agency must include, without limitation, the address of each location at which the collector accepts CEDs from covered entities.

 (a-5) The Agency may deny a registration under this Section if the collector or any employee or officer of the collector has a history of: